YuSugihara/MutMap/README.md

         -s 100
 ```

-#### Use MutPlot for VCF which was made by yourself
+#### Use MutPlot for a VCF which was made by yourself
-In this case, please make sure that:
+In this case:
-1. Your VCF include AD format.
+1. Ensure that your VCF includes the AD format.
-2. Your VCF include two columns of cultivar and mutant bulk in this order.
+2. Ensure that your VCF includes two columns of cultivar and mutant bulk in this order.

-If you got a error, please try to run MutMap from FASTQ or BAM before asking in issues.
+If you encounter an error, please try running MutMap from FASTQ or BAM before reporting it in the issues.

 ## Outputs
 Inside of `OUT_DIR` is like below.